input-output-hk/foliage/README.md

 These files are commonly served by Hackage proper, that is the central deployment of [hackage-server](https://github.com/haskell/hackage-server/).

-Foliage explores the idea of creaating and serving this content as a static website, generated programmatically from textual input files.
+Foliage explores the idea of creating and serving this content as a static website, generated programmatically a deterministically from textual input files.

 # Use cases